delautour/ykl/readme.md

 The results of all sections are concatinated together to form the result.
 If the length of the result is `0`, then `Unit` is returned, for length `1` a `Scalar` is returned and otherwise a `Vector` is returned.

+### Front-matter

+Syntax in front-matter is the same as any other block, however the behaivour is altered.
+Any assignments made will be available within sections, and will not be yielded from the block.

 ### How does `-` work**

 `-` can be used as the first character in a line to signal indent/outdent behaviour, the indent level will be set to the column of the first non white space character following it, and the following content parsed as a block.